 poisoned conditioned (yes you read that right) to believe you need all of these things and that when you are looking for the perfect homestead that I had to check off all these boxes.
 Don’t get me wrong, everyone has things they can live with our they can’t live with, so check boxes aren’t necessarily bad, but I think that a great disservice has been done by some of those writers.
 Let me explain that a bit.

 I’ve always wanted the “perfect homestead” but that has not been my calling in life.
 As much as my natural person would love to be sequestered off in some far-off-grid mountainside that was a perfectly self-sufficient and sustainable fortress of solitude, that’s not who I’m called to be.
 My highest purpose isn’t to live a life of low-stress, out-of-the-way-self sustainability.
 Trust me, I dream (like you might), in my most self-centered dream of just chucking it all and going to live that hidden life, but I know it’s not what I’m called to.
 Usually when I feel that dream beckoning it’s right after I’m reminded of how alone you can feel when you are trying to be obedient and faithful, when you are surrounded by people.
 What’s my point?
 My highest purpose is to live a life of obedience and faithfulness to God and my family, so because of that struggle (and yes it’s a struggle) there has been no such thing as “the perfect homestead” in my life.
 You may have similar constraints too.
 Maybe it’s family, maybe it’s your obligations to a sick relative, maybe you’re constrained by finances, jobs, or skills… maybe you have dreams of “the perfect homestead” and can’t seem to ever make headway toward it.
 I’ve never found “the perfect homestead” because there isn’t a “perfect homestead” for me.
+We can help you with your loan application you could try these out.

 In my life, my wife and I have bought precisely 4 houses, 1 church, 1 youth center (former Post Office) and a couple of pieces of land.
 I’ve bought them 3 different ways.
 I’ve bought them through warranty deed (sometimes mistakenly called Land Contract), I’ve bought them with cash and I’ve bought them through traditional financing with the bank.
 Honestly, if I can avoid the banks… I normally do, but I’ve never bought the perfect homestead.
 Now let’s be clear, you can perfectly adapt to the homestead you are blessed with.
 I fully believe that.
 Not only do I believe that, I live that.
 But if you wait your whole life to find “the perfect homestead” you’re going to miss out on a lot of life and homesteading opportunities.
 As I’ve progressed (perhaps even gotten wiser), I’ve determined what things were important for what I could afford to buy or what locale God had placed me in.
 The most important thing I learned is that you can homestead where ever you are.
 In fact, you can do so much with that imperfect homestead and learn so many lessons that once you do upgrade (not to perfection, but to something that checks off those major boxes for YOU) that you’ll know what you like and what you don’t like and what works for you and what doesn’t work.